7 Places Not To Put Carbon Monoxide Alarms

 In Direct sunlight

-Alarms that are placed in direct sun light may fail to operate properly due the direct sunlight on the chemical aspect of the alarm or the light sensitivity on the components of the alarm, depending on the type of alarm and the manufacture.
+Alarms that are placed in direct sunlight may fail to operate properly due to the direct sunlight on the chemical aspect of the alarm or the light sensitivity on the components of the alarm, depending on the type of alarm and the manufacture.
 It may also shorten the functional life of the alarm, causing it to fail before its intended life expectancy is up.

 Near Vents, Supply Grills and Registers

-Do not place carbon monoxide alarms close to any furnace supply grills or registers; for turbulent air may cause the alarm to malfunction.
+Do not place carbon monoxide alarms close to any furnace supply grills or registers as turbulent air may cause the alarm to malfunction.

-Also, air blowing from heating vents can blow carbon monoxide laden air away from a CO alarm; thus, it may not go off.
+Additionally, air blowing from heating vents can blow carbon monoxide laden air away from a CO alarm and therefore prevent the alarm from going off.

-In homes with attached garages it is recommended that no CO alarm be installed in the garage, but one be put inside the house and be within 10 feet of the door leading into the garage.
-Should there be an alarm in the garage, more than likely, it will be a nuisance tripping issue.
+In homes with attached garages, it is recommended that no CO alarm be installed in the garage, but one be put inside the house AND be within 10 feet of the door leading into the garage.
+This is because if there were an alarm in the garage, more than likely, it would be a nuisance tripping issue.